kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 So, it appears that `pdftocairo` is sufficient for converting from PDF to SVG.

-PDF to SVG and SVG to PDF are the two types of vector conversions we consider here.
-The `cairo` and `poppler` libraries and their utilities are our "go to" resource if the source image is PDF. `cairosvg` and `rsvg-convert` are our resource when the source image is an SVG.
-The `Inkscape` GUI-based vector graphics editor supports SVG as its native format and allows export of the generated SVG graphics both as PDF and as PNG.

-### PDF to SVG
+### PDF to SVG with the `text-only` image

-WE have already converted from PDF to SVG using `pdftocairo` [previously][Generating an SVG from a PDF].
+We have already converted from PDF to SVG using `pdftocairo` [previously][Generating an SVG from a PDF].
 We repeat below the identical command used previously to generate the SVG image:

 ```bash
 pdftocairo -svg text-only.pdf text-only-pdftocairo.svg